wassup05/fortran.nvim/README.md

 - optionally also sets up an autocmd to format the document on save
 - Sets the `filetype` of `fypp` files as appropriately, enabling the use of syntax highlighting and language server on such files.

+### Requirements
+- You need to install `fortls`, `fprettify`, `fpm` from your respective package manager.
+- load this before the plugin https://github.com/neovim/nvim-lspconfig

 ### Installation

 ### [lazy.nvim](https://github.com/folke/lazy.nvim)